Things to do in Jervis Bay This Year

 Visit Jervis Bay National Park

 Wallabies and kangaroos graze through campsites with lorikeets and parrots flitting through the trees.
 The shy echidnas are a more elusive find.
-Read more about the flora and fauna here.
-There is an $11 entry fee for the park.
-They also sell multi-day and annual passes.
+Read more about the park’s flora and fauna here.

-The appealing thing about Jervis Bay Hikes within Booderee National Park is the trailheads are at or near beaches.
+The appealing thing about Jervis Bay hikes within Booderee National Park is the trailheads are at or near all these amazing beaches.
 Perfect for the family whose interests are divided between hiking and leisurely beach time.

 With the obligatory white sand, boat ramp and jetty, rock ledges to snorkel around, hiking tracks and beach walks, Murrays Beach is a good starting point.
 It offers some magnificent sunsets too.